Picatinny welcomes Joint Innovation Lab members for guided tour

-PICATINNY ARSENAL, N.J. - Representatives of the Joint Base McGuire-Dix-Lakehurst Joint Innovation Lab received a guided tour of Picatinny Arsenal on Thursday, March 26.
+PICATINNY ARSENAL, N.J. - Representatives from the Joint Innovation Lab at Joint Base McGuire-Dix-Lakehurst (JBMDL) had the chance to peruse the U.S. Army Combat Capabilities Development Command (DEVCOM) Armaments Center’s emerging technologies in a scheduled visit Thursday, March 26.

+Attendees included Airmen and Army Observer Controller/Trainers (OC/Ts) and represented the 174th Infantry Brigade, 621st Contingency Response Wing, 305th Air Mobility Wing, William and Mary researchers and the 87th Air Base Wing among others.
+Hosted by Senior Scientific Technical Manager for Advanced Manufacturing Future Concepts, Jim Zunino and Military Deputy Col. Kevin Shilley, the 22 attendees browsed developing innovations such as advanced manufacturing and unmanned aerial systems.

+Cpt.
+Grant McMains, lab director for 174th Infantry’s Patriot Lab, planned the visit with Zunino as a chance for the military’s operational side to observe developing technologies for themselves.
+This visit also allowed them to better design relevant and modern training scenarios, per DEVCOM, which is a critical mission for OC/Ts.

 |Date Taken: